8/7/2024

 Philip Lee

 Okay, great.
-That's a great collar.
+That's great color.
 And then you recently hired the new head of operations and supply chain.
 Can you just talk a bit more about what the biggest opportunities are there to professionalize the business?
 And then can you remind us around your sourcing structure and then whether or not you have much exposure to the recent increase in ocean freight costs?
 Thanks.

 speaker